Article at a glance

 One way to take advantage of this rule is to set up regular contributions to a JISA via direct debit.
 It’s important that you keep records of your gifts, expenses and income for when your estate is valued.

-Topping up an existing Charles Stanley Junior Stocks & Shares ISA
+Topping up an existing Charles Stanley Direct Junior Stocks & Shares ISA

 Only a parent or legal guardian can open a JISA and be the registered contact on the account.
 As a family member or friend, you can pay money into the JISA.

-If you would like to pay money into an existing Charles Stanley JISA, you’ll need to obtain the relevant bank details from the registered contact – this will be the chosen parent or legal guardian.
+If you would like to contribute to a junior ISA held with Charles Stanley Direct, you’ll need to obtain the relevant bank details from the registered contact – this will be the chosen parent or legal guardian.

 What if my child has a Child Trust Fund?